-Spread of investment risk
+Spread of investment risk - LR 15.2.2R

 One of the key eligibility requirements under LR 15 is that the applicant must spread investment risk.
-A listed fund should be a risk-spreading vehicle that offers investors diversified exposure to an asset class.
+A listed fund should be a risk-spreading vehicle that offers investors diversified exposure to assets they would otherwise be unable to access.

-The investment policy required under LR 15.2.7R is the articulation of how the fund will manage its assets and spread its investment risk going forward.
+The investment policy required under LR 15.2.7R is the articulation of how the fund will manage its assets and spread its investment risk.
 The mandatory requirements cover asset allocation, risk diversification and gearing, including maximum exposures.
 We will carefully examine these statements - in light of the intended asset class - to assess whether the proposed investment policy suggests there is a risk that genuine diversification may not be achieved.